valentynkt/BackendGarden/content/web/Understanding Your Emotions.md

 favicon: /content/dam/kidshealth/kh_thumbnail.png
 ```

-"for teens" — [[Comedy hides pain|lol]], because I am a child trying to understand myself.

 - [[Emotions deeply affect our thoughts, actions, and world view]]
 - [[Emotional Intelligence is our understanding of others]]